Tuesday, July 30, 2024

 So what seems to be the issue?

-Let's say a QSO is conducted on 14.229 MHz, on operator uses a TxBW of 2.9 khz and the other uses a TxBW of 2.4 kHz.
+Let's say a QSO is conducted on 14.229 MHz, one operator uses a TxBW of 2.9 khz and the other uses a TxBW of 2.4 kHz.
 Signal are good with about S7 both ways.
 Since this is conducted using the Upper Side Band and, if we apply a Voice Channel spectrum of 3 kHz the used frequency spectrum for that QSO is from 14.229 – 14.231 MHz (not quite but let's stick with 3 kHz).
+Stations operating on 14.232 MHz should not have any issues operating.
+However, let's assume one of the operators is operating at a TxBW of 5 kHz.
+This situation would infringe stations operating on 14.232 MHz quite badly.
+Another example would be if a DX station is calling on 14.232 MHz and I would like to work that station.
+However, I will be unable to do so due to the excessive TxBW of the ESSB operator (14.229 - 14.234 MHz)

-Anyone see the issue here?
+Anyone see an issue here?
 Well, I do!
-I can see a clear issue here but, does the ESSB operator see the issue?
-From my experience the operator does not.
+However, the question is does the ESSB operator see the issue?
+From my experience most ESSB operators do not.

-My question is why use 5 kHz in conducting DX contacts.
+So why use 5 kHz TxBW whilst conducting DX contacts.
 Aren't we trying to share the limited frequency spectrum between all Amateurs?
-There is NO benefit to the station receiving the ESSB station.
+There is certainly NO benefit to the station receiving the ESSB station.

 Now Amateur Radio is an experimental hobby and experimenting with a TxBW > 3 kHz does fall under this category.
 So, yes I believe in experimenting but this is not experimenting, this is not understanding the implication of excessive TxBW.
 And believe me I’m all for experimenting.
-I am quite happy with a 2.4 kHz well balanced audio TxBW and RxBW however, some tend to enjoy a poorer SNR with an Excessive Wide Single Side Band signal.
+However, I am quite happy with a 2.4 kHz well balanced audio TxBW which would influence the use of an appropriate RxBW.

 NOTE: I also observed that these type of operators seem to drop their TxBW to 3 kHz during Contests!?!
-Yet during crowded DX sessions it is OK to use 5 kHz or more TxBW.
-Isn't that a bit hypocritical.
+Yet they seem to believe that during crowded DX sessions it is OK to use 5 kHz or more TxBW.
+Isn't that a bit hypocritical?

-I believe Amateur Radio is a self regulating hobby so maybe it is about time time to add a frequency spectrum for those inclined to use ESSB.
+Since Amateur Radio is a self regulating hobby it might be about time to add a frequency spectrum for those inclined to use ESSB.
 I believe this has been done for certain other modulation schemes (AM/FM/DIGITAL).

 Saturday, July 13, 2024